-If we do not get your survey, we will reach out to help make sure it is completed within 90 days of enrollment.
+If we do not get your survey, we will reach out to help make sure it is completed within 90 days of enrollment, or sooner if needed.
 If you want us to send you a survey you can call YCCO Customer Service at 855-722-8205, and we will send you one.